CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 # Swagger.IO definition of API

-This is a definition of the smartpledge to MASA API in the form of Swagger.IO format:
+This is a work-in-progress definition of the smarkaklink to MASA API in the form of Swagger.IO format:

 <figure>
 INSERT_TEXT_FROM_FILE smartpledge-swagger.yaml END